Abandoned & Little-Known Airfields:

 Its surface is concrete, and there is the frame to an old windsock nearby."

-In the 1995 USGS aerial photo, the runway appeared to be paved, and in decent condition.
+In a 1/14/95 USGS aerial view looking northwest, the Sugarland Prison runway appeared to be paved, and in decent condition.

 There did not appear to be any other aviation infrastructure at the site, other than the runway itself.